landtanin/LAB_MPLAB_X/README.md

-# This is for lesson 4-12
+# Lesson 1-3 are done in A01_HelloWorld